ziruo-zhao/ziruo-zhao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+# About me
 I am a second year PhD student in Computer Science at the Stevens Institute of Technology, advised by Professor Jie Shen.
 Before that, I obtained my B.S. in Mathematics & Statistics from Imperial College London in 2019 and M.S. in Spatial Economics from University of Southern California in 2022.

 My research interest is on machine learning theory.

 # News